pasientskyhosting/pstr/README.md

 ## --build <string>
 Set build.
 This propagates the value of "Deploy_build"

-##--hostname <string>
+## --hostname <string>
 Comma delimited list of hostnames to use for template rendering.

-**WARNING, If multiple services has Service.#.Ports.External.HTTP set this will generate multiple ingress rules with the same hostname if --limit is not used!**
+**WARNING, If multiple services has Service.#.Ports.External.HTTP set this will generate multiple ingress rules with the same hostname if --limit is not used together with --ingress**

 ## notepad